reddragon/blog.gaurav.ai/source/_posts/2017-01-11-a-gentle-intro-to-recurrent-nns-in-tensorflow.markdown

 Not too bad.
 It learns that there are characters named Sebastian and Ferdinand.
 And mind you this was a character level model, so this isn't super crappy :-)

 _(All training was done on my MBP.
-NVidia GPUs were not used.
+No NVidia GPUs were used whatsoever.
 I have a good ATI Radeon GPU at home, but TF doesn't support OpenCL yet. <a href="https://github.com/tensorflow/tensorflow/issues/22" target="_blank">It's coming soon-ish though.</a>)_